Team-Outsiders/LockIn-Tracker/README.md

 > visualizing progress, and accessing dashboards and settings from any browser. <br>
 > The web version emphasizes accessibility and ease of use, making the AI-powered study tracker <br>
 > available across devices and supporting seamless learning management.<br>
-> The project is available in branch "web" : https://github.com/Team-Outsiders/LockIn-Tracker/tree/web
+> <b>The project is available in branch "web" : https://github.com/Team-Outsiders/LockIn-Tracker/tree/web </b>

 ### Real-World Problem in EdTech
 Many students struggle with managing their study time effectively.
 Standard study schedules often fail to account for: